Kitchen Tip: Homemade Buttermilk Substitute

 I prefer to use real buttermilk in recipes as often as I can.
-I love the flavor that it ads to recipes like pancakes and scones, but I don’t think that buttermilk substitutes are quite as good as the real deal.
+I love the flavor that buttermilk adds to recipes like pancakes and scones, but I don’t think that buttermilk substitutes are quite as good as the real deal.

-For those type of situations it is nice to have this kitchen tip up your sleeve.
+For those type of situations it is nice to have this kitchen tip for How to Make Homemade Buttermilk – Easy DIY Buttermilk Substitutes up your sleeve.
 With common ingredients you can easily make homemade buttermilk to use in your recipes.

 5 Homemade Buttermilk Substitutes

 Some of these substitute recipes are easier than others in a pinch.
 My most commonly used method is with lemon or vinegar, but the others are helpful as well.
 All of the methods start with milk, so you’ll need to have that on hand.

 Measure 1 3/4 teaspoon cream of tartar plus 1 cup milk.
 Whisk to combine and let stand at room temperature for 5-10 minutes, until curdled and then stir.

 Add one tablespoon of lemon juice to a liquid measuring cup.
 Then, add milk until the amount reaches one cup.
 Let the mixture stand at room temperature for 5-10 minutes.
 The milk should look curdled.
 Stir and you have homemade buttermilk!